 All websites must comply with all applicable laws and university policies governing personal privacy and the confidentiality of information, to protect both on- and off-campus users.
 Service agreements that outsource data processing activities to third-party vendors must ensure compliance with appropriate privacy and confidentiality regulations.
 Sites collecting personally identifiable information must link to the Privacy Statement.

 Servers and applications must meet campus security standards and protect the privacy and security of personally identifiable and sensitive information.
-See the CU-Boulder IT Security Information site for policies and additional information.
+See the CU Boulder IT Security - Policy & Minimum Security Standards for policies and additional information.

 Advertising and Corporate Support

 To protect the educational nature of CU Boulder websites, and to preserve their primary role in support of the mission of the university, advertising and promotion of non-university goods and services are prohibited.
 Corporate support may be acknowledged on official university sites.

 D. Web Development Policies Applicable to Personal Websites